aaltsys/doc-server3/workstation/04_dos-ems.rst

 Some DOS programs, including WARES, use an EMS (Expanded Memory System) driver to access paged memory.
 Generally, EMS works on most computers until something disables it.
-This article is all about these somethings.
+This article is all about disabling somethings.

 .. note:: The WARES for DOS program has a built-in test for working EMS.
 Menu selection :menuselection:`Access --> Tourguide` will display either a list of tours or a message to reconfigure CONFIG.SYS.
-Reconfiguration does not work in Windows XP, but the test for EMS functioning is reliable.
+Reconfiguration does not work in Windows XP, so do not answer :kbd:`Yes` to this message, but the test for EMS functioning is reliable.
 Otherwise, Microsoft's OS does not in any way indicate when EMS is disabled.

 Operating System EMS Problems
 =============================